What does an Actor do?

 Everyone knows what actors do: they use their voices and bodies to tell stories.
-One of the world's oldest professions, acting is in many ways a unique vocation, the core of which stays the same whether an actor is performing onstage with a theater company, lending their voice to a video game or animation, or recording an advertisement.
+One of the world's oldest professions, acting is in many ways a unique vocation, the core of which stays the same whether an actor is performing onstage with a theater company, lending their voice to a video game or animation, or filming an advertisement.
 Actors embody, entertain, and, well, act.
-They get up on stage, before the camera, or behind the microphone and put on a performance that engages, entertains, incites, and affects their audience.
+They get up on stage, before the camera, or behind the microphone and create a performance that engages, entertains, incites, and affects their audience.

 There is an exceptional range of experiences and opportunities available to professional actors.